 FHA loans allow Texas homebuyers with lower credit scores and incomes to purchase homes.
 If you need an FHA loan, consider Texas Tech Credit Union.
 We are an FHA-backed lender, and we offer very competitive rates.

-Interested in securing an FHA loan?
-Schedule an appointment with one of our dedicated mortgage loan officers today!
+Interested in securing an FHA loan? with one of our dedicated mortgage loan officers today!